Arrest made in Columbia homicide investigation

 Michael L. Anderson III, 28, of Columbia, was arrested Friday and charged with unlawful use of a weapon, armed criminal action, and second degree murder.

-Police say Spain, 19, was shot and killed on 5th Street and Park Avenue late Friday, September 13.
+Police say Spain, 19, was shot and killed on 5th Street and Park Avenue early Saturday, Sept.
+14.

 Nadria Wright, a Columbia College student, died in a separate shooting near Forest and Grand Avenues the same night.
 A suspect has not been named in that investigation.